vedanthakur/online-bookstore/help/README.md

-# Online Bookstore

-This is a Online Bookstore Management System.
-This is a college project.

-## Web Based App

-This is a web based app developed by using PHP and MySQL.

-## ER Diagram
+## Help

-- ER Diagram is in the files as ER-Diagram.png
+- ER Diagram is above as file "ER-Diagram.png"
+- MySQL queries are necessary for this project are on file "MySQL-quary.txt"

 ## MySQL Databse Tables